TAP Portugal Logo

 These elements balance each other, presenting TAP Portugal as a serious yet creative airline that strictly adheres to standards while being open to new ideas.

-The short word “TAP” merges into a single unit, but this does not affect the readability of the inscription, as designers made it semi-transparent.
+The short word “TAP” merges into a single unit, but this does not affect the inscription’s readability, as the designers made it semi-transparent.
 They achieved this effect by using different colors at the points where the letters connect: at the junction of “T” and “A,” a dark green, and between “A” and “P,” a maroon.
 The letters “T” and “A” themselves are in a calm light green color, which balances the expressive bright red “P.”

 In contrast, the adjacent “TAP Portugal” inscription looks restrained and formal, creating a business-like image for the company.
 Both words use the same thin sans-serif font, but the first three letters are bolder than the rest.
 This subtle detail adds dynamism to the logo.
 Notably, the lower ends of the “A” are cut diagonally, making the letter appear to rest on sharp angles.
 Its stability symbolizes the airline’s reliability and resilience, while the shape is associated with movement.